Scam Checker for Websites, Emails, Texts, and Online Offers

 Some of the worst scams don’t start with a clear risk.
 They start with trust, empathy, and a strong emotional bond.
 Romance scammers and social manipulators start by building a relationship and then add risk later.
 The talk may seem nice and personal for days or weeks before it turns to money, investments, travel problems, or emergencies.
 A smart scam checker can help people spot the pattern sooner.

-A more human-centered scam checker should look for emotional pressure, keeping secrets, sudden financial need, and efforts to cut off the target from outside advice.
+A more human-centered website scam analyzer should look for emotional pressure, keeping secrets, sudden financial need, and efforts to cut off the target from outside advice.
 This kind of help is important because victims are often slowly manipulated.
 When they start to think something is wrong, they need to be clear, not to blame.

 Scam Detection for Older and Vulnerable People